Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_exercise.md

-# Automating workflows with GitHub Actions
+# Automating Workflows with GitHub Actions

 In this exercise, we create automated workflows and pipelines based on GitHub Actions.
 We are again working with our beloved diffusion Python code.